Running a WordPress agency means balancing two big tasks: keeping client sites running smoothly and clearly showing the work you do behind the scenes.

 You can check the report title and enter the email addresses of your clients in the ‘Send Report Email To’ field.

-Once that’s done, simply click the ‘Send Now’ button.
+Once you are happy with the preview, simply click the ‘Send Now’ button.

 That’s it!
-You’ve successfully created and sent a WordPress maintenance report to your clients.
+You’ve successfully created and sent a WordPress maintenance report.

 Still have questions about offering WordPress maintenance as a service?
 Here are some quick answers to common questions we hear from agency owners and freelancers: